solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/invalid_route_replacement.md

 menuTitle: Processing Partially Valid Config
 title: Replacing Invalid Routes
 weight: 20
-description: (Kubernetes Only) Gloo can be configured to validate configuration before it is applied to the cluster.
+description: (Kubernetes Only) Gloo Edge can be configured to validate configuration before it is applied to the cluster.
 With validation enabled, any attempt to apply invalid configuration to the cluster will be rejected.
 ---

 # Motivation